Augmint/web3js_integration_tests/README.md

 [![Build Status](https://travis-ci.com/Augmint/web3js_integration_tests.svg?branch=master)](https://travis-ci.com/Augmint/web3js_integration_tests)

 Each new [web3js](https://github.com/ethereum/web3.js) 1.0 beta release breaks our [projects](https://github.com/Augmint) in multiple different ways.
 It essentially makes us stuck with beta36.
-Intention is to gradually build up tests with all breaking issues we encounter so we will do manually test of a new release only if these tests are passing.
+Intention is to gradually build up tests with all breaking issues we encounter so we will manually test a new release only if these tests are passing.

 ## Setup